World leaders gather in Paris to mark 100 years since end of First World War

 Others served behind the front lines, working with locals to aid the war effort.

+Kareen Rispal, France’s ambassador to Canada, said Trudeau’s appearance at the ceremony — he sat two seats to French President Emmanuel Macron’s right — is a reminder of Canada’s contributions during the First World War that aren’t always recognized.

-“We as French, we as Europeans — I think we don’t value enough the effort made by the Canadians,” Rispal said.
+“We as French, we as Europeans — I think we don’t value enough the effort made by the Canadians,” Rispal said in an interview Friday.

+Macron used his speech Sunday to warn of how fragile peace can be in an age where the tensions that gave rise to four years of bloody battle, costing millions of lives, appear to be festering again.
+In his speech, he told the assembled masses that the “traces of this war never went away.”

+“We must reaffirm before our peoples our true and huge responsibility,” he said.

 On Saturday, Trudeau thanked Canadian soldiers past and present for their service when he visited the memorial at Vimy Ridge and walked among the tombstones in a cemetery, some of which had names, others marked with simply “a soldier of the great war.”